Hunting and Fishing

 HUNT

-We organize hunting for the Mideastern Brown Bear in Northern Caucasus by stalking.
-The hunt is physically demanding due to a difficult terrain.
-30-06 or similar cartridge is adequate.
+Russian Hunting Agency and Sergei Shushunov offer Mid Eastern Brown Bear hunts in the Northern Caucasus by stalking.
+The hunt is physically demanding due to a very difficult and steep terrain and unpredictable weather.
+30-06 or similar cartridge is the minimum.